Justin Timberlake: 2002–2004: Justified and Super Bowl XXXVIII controversy

 In August 2002, Timberlake performed at the 2002 MTV Video Music Awards, where he premiered his debut solo single "Like I Love You"; it peaked at number 11 on the Billboard Hot 100 and number two on the UK Singles Chart.
 His debut solo studio album Justified was released in November and debuted at number two on the Billboard 200 with first-week sales of 439,000 copies, fewer than previous 'N Sync releases.
 It sold over three million copies in the U.S. and more than ten million copies worldwide.
 Its R&B influence, provided by hip-hop producers The Neptunes and Timbaland, was complimented by music critics.
 About the musical direction of the record, he commented, "I just want to do R&B. It's what I grew up listening to".
 The album spawned the top-five singles "Cry Me a River" and "Rock Your Body".

-In summer 2003, Timberlake and Christina Aguilera headlined the Justified/Stripped Tour.
+In summer 2003, Timberlake and Christina Aguilera co-headlined The Justified & Stripped Tour.
 Later that year he recorded a song "I'm Lovin' It", used by McDonald's as the theme to its "I'm Lovin' It" campaign.
 The deal with McDonald's earned Timberlake an estimated $6 million.
 A tour titled Justified and Lovin' It Live was included with the deal, following his initial Justified World Tour.
 Timberlake was featured on Nelly's song, "Work It", which was remixed and included on Nelly's 2003 remix album.